Avenal, California: Geography

 Avenal is located at 36°00′15″N 120°07′14″W, 180 mi north of Los Angeles and 200 mi south of both San Francisco and Sacramento.
+The city is located on the Kettleman Plain, between the Kettleman Hills and the Chalk Buttes.
 The city boasts at being located, "Half the way from the Bay to L.A."
 According to the United States Census Bureau, Avenal has a total area of 19.4 mi2, all of it land.
 Most of the population resides in the southwestern portion of the city.
-The northeastern areas, separated by hills, and where Interstate 5 passes through, remain mostly rural.
+The northeastern areas, separated by the Kettleman Hills, and where Interstate 5 passes through, remain mostly rural.

 Climate

 According to the Köppen Climate Classification system, Avenal has a semi-arid climate, abbreviated "BSk" on climate maps.

 Demographics

 Avenal is a small city of approximately 13,696 people, including prison inmates.
-Avenal owes its origin to the discovery of oil on 4 October 1928, in the adjacent Kettleman Hills.
+Avenal owes its origin to the discovery of oil on October 4, 1928, in the adjacent Kettleman Hills.
 Avenal was the site of a "tent city" as the boom started, but foresight made the boom orderly, so that by 1940 Avenal was the second largest town in Kings County with a population of 4,600.

 Growth continues today to include a more diversified economy based on oil, agriculture, and the service industry.
 In 1978, Avenal citizens voted to incorporate.
 The presence of the Avenal State Prison helps this rural community maintain economic stability, especially as the once-productive Kettleman North Dome Oil Field reaches exhaustion (less than one-half of one percent of its original oil remains).